Man at calculator calculating how to do GAAP accounting for REITs to measure earnings

 Select an Audit Firm Experienced with Accounting for REITs

-Understanding how REITs measure earnings is essential for any audit firm, but it’s just one piece of the puzzle.
-Partner with a CPA firm experienced with REIT-specific tax regulations and understand the broader implications of these rules on the REIT’s operations and strategies.
+Understanding how REITs measure earnings is essential for any CPA firm, but it’s just one piece of the puzzle.
+Partner with an accounting firm experienced with REIT-specific tax regulations and understand the broader implications of these rules on the REIT’s operations and strategies.

-We have over 75 years of combined accounting experience at Assurance Dimensions, and our CPA auditors perform REIT audits annually.
+At Assurance Dimensions, we offer financial accounting and advisory services to private and publicly held companies and REITs.
+We have over 75 years of combined accounting experience at Assurance Dimensions, and our audit and accounting firm performs REIT audits annually.
 Get in touch with us today to learn how we can help your REIT navigate tax and audit requirements.